conmylo/conmylo/README.md

 ### 🌱 I’m currently working on

-- my thesis: developing a system that is trained on the user's interfaces with an interactive system and can recognize the user in order to achieve continuous authentication of the user's identity throughout the user-system interaction.
+- my thesis: developing a system for continuous and implicit authentication based on linguistic and behavioural features.

 ### 📫 Hit me up